“Music is the language of the spirit. It opens the secret of life, bringing peace, abolishing strife.” ―Kahlil Gibran.

 Once a week I play harp duets with a very talented harpist who tolerates my missed or absent notes and tries to teach an old harpist new tricks and fingering.
 Today Pam also taught me a new word, vamping.
 She said, “I will vamp you in.”
 She plays a short series of chords before I start my part of the piece.
 I really like the word.
 Vamping.
-It means we play a simple cord or beat usually as we wait for someone else to start and then perhaps keep quietly playing the background chords as they take the melody.
+It means we play a simple chord or beat, usually as we wait for someone else to start—and then perhaps keep quietly playing the background chords as the other player takes the melody.

 I think this is what meeting with a spiritual friend is like.
 I may ask a simple question, such as: “Where did you see God in your life today?”
 I may then repeat the question when the subject seems to change.
 Often I keep saying prayers that the Holy Spirit will guide us.
 These prayers are my chords.